EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.4.70 =
+* New feature implemented: Prohibition of ordering over the amount of threshold establisehd in EU for IOSS.
+* PHP 8.0 support verified
+* Improved whole performance of the plugin
+* Fixed issue with unnecessary data in the event log posted.

 = 1.4.63 =
 * Hotfix for the detected issue with init process released